rcknight/rich-knight.com/index.md

 ---

-I’m a software developer living in Chippenham, UK, working for [Cognisant](http://cognisantresearch.com) and [Event Store](https://geteventstore.com).
+I’m a software developer living in Devizes, UK, working for [Corsham Science](http://corshamscience.com).
 My day job is mostly .NET development, but I enjoy tinkering with a wide range of tech on [other projects]({{ site.baseurl }}/projects/), many of which are open source on [GitHub](https://github.com/rcknight).

 Outside the world of tech I am enthusiastic about photography, film, comics and coffee.